 Alienware kicked off the micro tower revolution with its original X51.
 Prior to that, most performance-oriented small-form-factor boxes used Mini-ITX motherboards in shoebox shaped chassis.

-said the Alienware was the coolest-looking of the four.
+We checked with our resident Macsexual and he said the Alienware was the coolest-looking of the four. |

 The X51 was different.
 Starting with the same basic shell and shape as a business class small form factor, Alienware set out to address the business box’s major weakness: graphics.
 Most PCs of that size use either integrated graphics or low-TDP, half-height GPUs with minimal chutzpah.